 - if it serves the prevention of misuse or other illegal activities, such as deliberate attacks, to ensure data security.

 Occasionally we sign up with other companies and business partners, in and outside the European Economic Area, to work on our behalf, such as legal representatives, to take Legal Action, or technology companies for processing and delivery of systems and technologies to enhance our products and services, and we will share necessary information in these cases.
+Before we share personal information, we enter into written agreements with the recipients which contain data protection terms that safeguard your data.

 Security of processing